akempler/drupal_phpunit/index.md

 ## PHPUnit
 Drupal leverages the opensource [PHPUnit testing framework](https://phpunit.de/).

-Drupal has three kinds of tests that you can create:
+Drupal has three main kinds of tests that you can create:
 ### Unit
 Use these to test individual functions that are fairly self contained.
 - Unit tests do NOT load the database.
 - Unit tests do NOT load a full Drupal site.

+If the functionality you are testing interacts with Drupal in a meaningful way such as leveraging Drupal's classes or other functionality, you will likely be better off with a Kernel or Functional test.
 ### Kernel
 Kernel tests offer a middlegound between Unit and Functional tests. <br/>
 They bootstrap the kernel and a minimal number of extensions.